joelcox/codeigniter-ideal-form/README.md

 CodeIgniter iDeal form
 ======================
 A CodeIgniter library to interact with the iDeal online payment method through form submission.
-This library should be compatible with the Basic and Lite implementation of your bank.
+This library should be compatible with the ING Basic and Rabobank Lite implementation.

 Requirements
 ------------